-It can be shown that such a definition of strategy-proofness generalizes the one given in [17] for strict complete orders and social choice functions returning a single winner and the one given in [39] for strict complete orders and multi-valued social choice functions (i.e., strategy-proof-CZ, see Section 2.4).
+It can be shown that such a definition of strategy-proofness generalizes the one given in [17] for strict complete orders and social choice functions returning a single winner, and the one given in [39] for strict complete orders and multi-valued social choice functions (i.e. strategy-proof-CZ, see Section 2.4).
 For example, the definition in [17] is just a specific case of item 2 of our definition.
 Therefore, if a social choice function over SIOs is strategy-proof according to our definition, then it is strategy-proof also over SCOs for the definitions in [17, 39].
-Hence, if a social choice function over SCOs is not strategy-proof for the definitions in [17, 39], then it is not strategy-proof even over SIOs.
+Hence, if a social choice function over SIOs.
 The implication does not hold in the reverse direction.
-In fact, there could be a function which is strategy-proof if we look only at profiles over SCOs, while it is manipulable if we look also at profiles over SIOs.
-The reason is that in the larger domain there could be ways for an agent to lie and profit.
+In fact, there could be a function which is strategy-proof if we look only at profiles over SCOs, while it is manipulable if we also look at profiles over SIOs.
+The reason is that, in the larger domain there could be ways for an agent to lie and profit.

-Theorem 11.
-The definition of strategy-proofness for social choice functions over SIOs generalizes strategy-proofness-CZ.
+The definition of strategy-proofness for social choice functions over SIOs generalizes strategyproofness-CZ.

-Notice that this definition of strategy-proofness induces a relation over sets of outcomes that states when a set is better or worse than another one.
-More precisely, the definition compares the set of winners f(p) and the set f(p'), where p and p' differ only for the preference ordering of agent i: a function is strategy-proof when, for any two profiles p and p', f(p') is "worse" than f(p) according to the preference ordering of agent i.
+Notice that, this definition of strategy-proofness induces a relation over sets of outcomes that states when a set is better or worse than another one.
+More precisely, the definition compares the set of winners f(p) and the set f(p'), where p and p' differ only for the preference ordering of agent i: a function is strategy-proof when, for any two profiles p and p', f(p') is 'worse' than f(p) according to the preference ordering of agent i.
 In fact, this means that this agent voted strategically in p' but got a worse result.

-It is important to notice that this relation on sets of winners follows the dominance (or Gärdenfors) principle [4], that states that a set of winners A is better than $A \cup \{x\}$, if x is worse than all elements in A, and that A is worse than $A \cup \{x\}$, if x is better than all elements in A. In fact, if we take a set of winners A and we compare it to the set $A \cup \{x\}$, where x is worse than all elements in A, then A is considered better than $A \cup \{x\}$.
+It is important to notice that this relation on sets of winners follows the dominance (or Gärdenfors) principle [4], which states that a set of winners A is better than $A \cup \{x\}$, if x is worse than all elements in A, and that A is worse than $A \cup \{x\}$, if x is better than all elements in A. In fact, if we take a set of winners A and we compare it to the set $A \cup \{x\}$, where x is worse than all elements in A, then A is considered better than $A \cup \{x\}$.
 Similarly, A is worse than $A \cup \{x\}$ if x is better than all elements in A.

 To show that the above definition of strategy-proofness is reasonable, we now provide some examples of situations which, according to this definition, are not considered manipulations.
-We will assume that f is a social choice function over SIOs and p, p' two profiles over SIOs such that $p' = (p{-i}, p'i)$.
+We will assume that f is a social choice function over SIOs and p, p' two profiles over SIOs such that

+$p' = (p{-i}, p'i)$.
 In all the following items, if no relation is expressively given between two outcomes, then they are incomparable.